National Visitor Center: Features

 Reconstruction of the station included outfitting the famous Main Hall, with its 90-foot ceilings, with a recessed pit to display "Welcome to Washington", an expensive slide show presentation.
 This was officially the PAVE - the Primary Audio-Visual Experience, produced by the joint output of 100 Kodak Carousel slide projectors behind 100 screens, but was sarcastically referred to as "the Pit".
+Ironically the chief architect had intended that this viewing area would "...not offend the integrity of the architecture."
+The visitor center was planned to have two levels.
+Visitors would enter at the basement level and pass through the theaters and exhibits.
+They would then transition upward by the Pit escalators to the main floor.
+Ultimately, Congress never funded the basement level, and a new architect had the basement walls closed in.
+The already-installed escalators were too expensive to remove and were left in place.

 The center also featured two 175-seat movie theaters, multilingual information desks, an exhibit on first ladies, a Hall of States, a new parking garage, and a bookstore.

 Opening and quick decline

 The entire project was completed, save for the parking garage, and opening ceremonies were held on July 4, 1976.
 But the expected large Bicentennial crowds failed to materialize.

 Time did not help; due to a lack of publicity and convenient parking, the National Visitor Center was never popular.
 To some, the problem was more basic; Senator Daniel Patrick Moynihan said, "What is the point of looking at slides of the U.S. Capitol when you can walk out the front door and see it?"
 By May 1978, the parking garage was still only half complete.
-On some days there were only a few dozen tourists who used the center.
+On some days, there were only a few dozen tourists who used the center.
 Two 175-seat movie theaters in the center played the film City Out of Wilderness to small handfuls of people.
-Total National Park Service expenditures for the National Visitor Center eventually ran to over $100 million, and some 20 congressional hearings were held about the project.
+Total National Park Service expenditures for the National Visitor Center eventually ran to over $100 million, and Congress held some 20 hearings about the project.
 The Pit, whose slide show was by now frequently turned off, became emblematic of the whole center's failure.

 The lack of crowds meant the center could not sustain its operation.
 Financial considerations caused the National Park Service to close the theaters, end the slideshow presentation in "the Pit", and lay off almost three-quarters of the center's staff on October 28, 1978.